 How to Correct bad Behavior in Children

 Hmm, another discipline article.
-It seems that parents are constantly and furtively searching for the easiest and most effective way to have perfect children.
-You know, ones that don’t talk back, scream, yell, throw tantrums, pick their nose at the table, fight with their siblings or complain, whine and act like ungrateful spoiled brats at hearing the word NO!
-Learning how to correct bad behavior in children is an ever-constant experience that takes flexibility that surpasses that of a contortionist.
+It seems that parents are constantly and furtively searching for the easiest and most effective way to have perfect children—ones that don’t talk back, scream, yell, throw tantrums, pick their noses at the table, fight with their siblings, or complain, whine, and act like ungrateful, spoiled brats at hearing the word “NO!”
+Learning how to correct bad behavior in children is an ever-constant experience that requires flexibility surpassing that of a contortionist.
 Why?
-Because your children are constantly changing and growing and the problems of today will not be the same behavioral problems you will face in a year.
-Right now, you might be horrified that your child is the biter on the preschool playground.
-But in five years, when they no longer bite out of frustration they may be defiant with teachers or accused of not listening at school.
-Luckily, many of the tactics used early in childhood can be altered ever so slightly to work, as they become grumpy and moody teens.
+Because your children are constantly changing and growing, and the problems of today will not be the same behavioral challenges you face in a year.

-When you figure out how your child works you have to figure out a way to positively reinforce good behavior.
-This means that it has to feel better to your child to be praised for good things than bad things.
-Where many parents go wrong is rewarding their child for simple things like saying thank you and flushing the toilet.
-What you need to learn to do is reward your kids for good decisions, growth, and responsibility.
-Some things like manners are part of being a human and should be expected ALL THE TIME!
-Other things like thinking of others, doing their chores or homework without being asked and getting good grades, being respectful and following directions are choices that your child makes.
-If they are choosing otherwise, as a parent you have to figure out if you are giving them more attention for that negative behavior than you are when they are making positive choices.
-Remember, by rewarding positive behavior you will encourage more of it and therefore be helping them correct bad behavior by their own accord, rather than your demands.
+When you figure out how your child works, you must reinforce good behavior positively.
+This means it has to feel better to your child to be praised for good actions than to receive attention for bad ones.
+Many parents go wrong by rewarding their child for simple tasks like saying “thank you” or flushing the toilet.
+Instead, focus on rewarding your children for making good decisions, showing growth, and taking responsibility.
+Manners should be expected ALL THE TIME—they are part of being human.
+However, things like thinking of others, doing chores or homework without being asked, getting good grades, being respectful, and following directions are all choices your child makes.

 Share: